MecanicalDragon/obsidian_programming/Platform/HTTP Status Codes.md

 **303 See Other** – precepts to browse to URI from *Location* header, that should be provided, with *GET* method.
 This response code is often sent back as a result of PUT or POST methods so the client may retrieve a confirmation, or view a representation of a real-world object.

-**304 Not Modified** – says that resource has not been modified since time, specified in request’s *If-Modified-Since* or *If-None-Match* headers, therefore there is no necessity to respond with it once more, and client can use previously received data.
+**304 Not Modified** – says that resource has not been modified since time, specified in request’s *If-Modified-Since* header, therefore there is no necessity to respond with it once more, and client can use previously received data.
+Also, used with the *If-None-Match* header.

 **305 Use Proxy** – `Deprecated` – precepts to use for request proxy, specified in the *Location* header.